“… you belong in God’s household with every other Christian.” Ephesians 2:19d (LB)

 The church was designed to be a community of faith.
 When we connect with one another in a local church, we find encouragement, strength, hope and recovery.
 When Jesus raised Lazarus from the dead, it was to those standing beside him that Jesus said,

 When we come alive in Christ from being spiritually dead, there are grave clothes that need to be removed.
 Those grave clothes may be old hurts, habits and hang-ups, and God uses those around us in our community of faith to help.
-Then, we can help others in the same way.
+Then, we are able to help others in the same way.
 It’s why I love the local church!
 It’s where you belong.
-If you are not part of a local church, I encourage you to check out our next Membership Class on Sunday, April 30th!
-You can register now to join us for lunch at any campus this day!